Quota of 5 mackerel: the Minister invokes solidarity to justify her decision

 Catherine CHABAUD at the Council of Ministers in December 2025 - Photo "European Union

 Small-scale professional fishermen are also being punished for a fault for which they are not responsible.
 These small-scale professional fishermen, heavily dependent on mackerel, will receive 400 tonnes redistributed.
-In reality, this is almost a provocation for both professional craftsmen and recreational fishermen.
-What's more, there is no compensation for either the professionals or for all the jobs generated by recreational fishing.
+In fact, it's almost a provocation for both professional craftsmen and recreational fishermen.
+What's more, no compensation is planned for either the professionals or for all the jobs generated by recreational fishing.

 The question of proportion